kaichii/automerge.github.io/blog/2023-11-06-automerge-repo.md

 :::note

-The sync server at sync.automerge.org is publicly available, but also consequently not very reliable.
-You should assume that data will disappear arbitrarily and that the server might just fall over.
-Also, a bunch of people at Ink and Switch have SSH access so don't put anything secret there.
-Basically, it's good for demos and playing, but you'll need to run your own for production uses.
+The Automerge project provides a public sync server for you to experiment with `sync.automerge.org`.
+This is not a private instance, and as an experimental service has no reliability or data safety guarantees.
+Basically, it's good for demos and prototyping, but run your own sync server for production uses.

 :::

-Here, we're creating a Repo and adding a storage and network adapter to it.
-This tells `automerge-repo` to store all changes in an IndexedDB table called `automerge-demo` and to synchronize documents with the WebSocket server at `sync.automerge.org`.
+The code in the example above creates a repository and adds a storage and network adapter to it.
+It tells `automerge-repo` to store all changes in an IndexedDB table called `automerge-demo` and to synchronize documents with the WebSocket server at `sync.automerge.org`.
 The library is designed to support a wide variety of network transports, and we include a simple client/server WebSocket adapter out of the box.
 Members of the community are already adding support for other transports, such as WebRTC.

 In this example we're connecting to the public test server hosted by the Automerge team, but you can also run your own sync server.
 In fact, our [sync server](https://github.com/automerge/automerge-repo-sync-server) runs almost the same code as above, but with a different network and storage adapter.

-Next, let's create a document and make some changes to it:
+Next, create a document and make some changes to it:

 ```
    > const handle = repo.create()